-Symbols are applied to the score by dragging and dropping, or by selecting a note or rest and double-clicking the symbol.
-The position can then be adjusted by dragging or by changing the horizontal / vertical offsets in the Inspector.
+The position of the symbol can be adjusted by dragging or by changing the horizontal / vertical offsets in the Inspector.
 Color and visibility can also be adjusted in the Inspector.

 Note: Elements from the Symbols section do not follow any positioning rules (in many cases unlike identical elements from other sections of the Master Palette), nor do they affect score playback.